News flash

 • Encrypted calendar systems such as Protonmail and Tutanova.

 We can use the secure RC Website for collecting workshop registration data and creating mailing lists for areas, regions, constituencies and events.
 Workshop organizers and approved RCers can create registration forms for securely collecting applicant data.
-For those who need help creating such forms, one can request a form here.
+For those who need help creating such forms, you can request help here.

 We must secure our Passwords!

 • Fun fact: The password that is used by the largest number of people in the world is ‘123456’.
-(You could become a successful computer hackers knowing just that 1 fact!)
+(You could become a successful computer hackers knowing just that!)

 • It is best to use long and obscure passwords.